Below are common foreclosure myths that many people have when facing losing their homes.

 Yes, you can!
+Foreclosure in Connecticut is a long court process that takes months or longer.
+Thousands of homes are saved from the throes of a pending foreclosure each year.
+There are state and federal laws that protect homeowners by stopping and fixing foreclosures.
 At the Law Offices of Neil Crane we’ve had tremendous real success in saving homes through foreclosure mediation.
 While the process is often laborious and somewhat slow, our office has successfully negotiated mortgage rate reductions, principal reduction and home retention solutions through the Connecticut foreclosure court system.
+Any bankruptcy filing stops a Connecticut foreclosure.

 Don’t rely on the bank to save your house.
-Banks and mortgage companies many times don’t have the resources or incentives to help you keep your home.
-As an institution, Banks and servicers don’t care about your home, your family, or your future.
+Banks and mortgage companies are only concerned with corporate profits.
+As large, bailed-out institutions, Banks and servicers don’t care about your home, your family, or your future.

 Financial turmoil can turn your life upside-down.
 Debt problems can quickly overwhelm you – you are several months behind on your mortgage and the bank stops accepting payments.
 Phone calls and efforts with your bank prove unrewarding.
 You may even receive the dreaded foreclosure notice.
 This is happening to hardworking homeowners just like you, all across Connecticut.
 The government’s answer for homeowners?
 Work with your lenders to modify mortgage obligations, and when that doesn’t work, negotiate terms under the foreclosure mediation process.
 But lenders don’t seem interested or motivated, and don’t often help – You need to get solid advice from our experienced mortgage modification and foreclosure experts.

-Foreclosure Mediation is a Borrower’s Right Upon Proper Application – Don’t ever miss it!
-Obtain a Foreclosure Relief Attorney to Fight for You.
+Foreclosure Mediation is an option if you obtain a Foreclosure Relief Attorney to Fight for You.

-Everybody should participate in foreclosure mediation in every foreclosure in Connecticut.
-Successful mediation is your only chance to save your home once you’re in foreclosure.
-Other than properly successful mediation, the rest of the foreclosure process is a steady path to home loss and deficiency judgments.
+Other than a successful mediation or bankruptcy protection, the foreclosure process is a bank-run, steady path to home loss and deficiency judgments.
 Unfortunately, thousands of homeowners fail at mediation because they try to go it on their own.
 This is a huge mistake.

 Foreclosure Mediation Attorneys Save Homes

 The foreclosure system scares homeowners, causing them to freeze up or go it on their own.
-In fact, the system often encourages self-representation, and many unknowing homeowners fail to obtain the counsel and experience necessary to save their homes.
+In fact, the mediation system encourages self-representation, and many unknowing homeowners fail to obtain legal counsel with the experience necessary to save their homes.
 Mediators and court officials are wrongly encouraging homeowners to fight their banks for modifications without the benefit of any legal representation.
 Banks have attorneys hired to take your home as promptly as possible.
 Mediators are paid by the foreclosure courts.
 Who represents you and your family?

-Attempting foreclosure mediation without the benefit of experienced legal counsel is the biggest mistake made by homeowners in foreclosure.
+Attempting foreclosure mediation without the benefit of experienced legal counsel is the biggest most common, disastrous mistake made by homeowners in foreclosure.

-Don’t rely on a refinance to save your home.
-Do not count on a modification or forbearance to save your home.
+Banks almost never refinance homeowners in foreclosure.
+No matter what’s “promised,” don’t rely on a refinance to save your home.
+Do not count on a bank or servicers to save your home.
+Banks collect payments or liquidate homes.
 Despite what you may be promised, banks rarely resolve or refinance loans for borrowers that are already in trouble.
-This is especially true with today’s economic climate.
+This is especially true in today’s economic climate.

 Avoid scams.
 Seek out only legitimate and experienced professional help.
 Avoid out of state companies and internet scams.
-Remember that foreclosure is a legal proceeding.
+Remember that foreclosure is a legal proceeding that can only be handled by an attorney licensed in Connecticut.

 Predatory Loan Modification Companies Continue to Hurt Homeowners

 You may have seen the advertisements, perhaps on Internet advertisements or on flyers.
 “Reduce your mortgage payments now!
-100 percent guarantee or your money back!
 We know the tricks banks aren’t telling you!”
 Sounds too good to be true?
 Unfortunately, it is.
-With a continued high rate of foreclosure, unsuspecting homeowners can be trapped into paying a large fee to companies who end up hurting the homeowner’s situation even more.
+Scared, unsuspecting homeowners can be easily trapped into paying a large fee to companies who end up hurting the homeowner’s situation even more.
+Get experienced foreclosure legal counsel.

 Unfortunately, there are very few, if any, government programs that provide real help to distressed homeowners.
 Don’t wait for someone else to save you, take action now.

-Government programs don’t help Second Mortgages and Lien Removal
+Government programs don’t help Second Mortgages or allow for Lien Removal

 Many homeowners over-leveraged their properties through second mortgages, HELOCS and credit lines that now destroy their homes’ equity and threaten their ability to make monthly mortgage payments.
 Many of these “easy” credit lines were interest only and are now coming due.
-While the government is tempting troubled borrowers with loan negotiations and meditations to modify home mortgages, these approaches are often unsuccessful and do not address second mortgages or other problem encumbrances liened against your property.
+First mortgage holders don’t address second mortgage problems, even if it’s the same bank or lender.
+To be truly successful, all homeowners need to address all forms of debt, including second mortgages, credit card debt and other bills.
 Fortunately, with proper legal counsel, homeowners can resolve these second mortgages and equity lines by restructuring or eliminating those secured obligations through the Chapter 13 bankruptcy process.

-Make sure you understand the full short sale process before allowing lenders to press you to “sell your home.”
+Make sure you understand the full short sale process before allowing lenders to press you to “short sell your home.”
+Short sales almost never benefit most homeowners.
+Get educated on short sales.

-Consult with our experienced attorneys in advance to determine if a short sale will provide you with full debt relief now and assure you a lasting and improved financial future.
+Consult with our experienced attorneys in advance to determine if a short sale will provide you with proper debt relief and assure you a lasting and improved financial future.

 The mortgage modification process has a number of substantial risks, many common mistakes are made by families seeking modification without the benefit of legal counsel.
-At the Law Offices of Neil Crane, we have saved thousands of Connecticut homes.
+At the Law Offices of Neil Crane, we have saved thousands of Connecticut homes over 35 years.
 Let our knowledge and experience guide you through the mortgage modification minefield.

 Missed Monthly Payments are the greatest danger to successful modifications and the leading cause of lost homes in Connecticut.
 Missed payments create big back balances, including late fees, default charges, home inspection fees and forced insurance.
 These back charges or “arrearages” are due at once on demand.
 If your bank doesn’t modify your mortgage, missing payments will cause you to go into foreclosure.
-Missing payments means that even modified mortgages will have high monthly payments as back balances are jammed into the remainder of the loan.
+Missing payments means that even modified mortgages will have high monthly payments as back balances are jammed into the remainder of the loan or spread over decades of additional payments.

 Lack of Savings creates an inability to catch up on payments missed during the modification process.
-Families who miss payments never save the money.
-Over 30 years of experience saving homes shows us the people who don’t make mortgage payments never save the money they don’t pay on the mortgage.
+Families who miss payments almost never save the money.
+Over 35 years of experience saving homes shows us the people who don’t make mortgage payments never save the money they don’t pay on the mortgage.
 Failing to save missed payments is the biggest mistake made by homeowners seeking modification.
-Missed mortgage money is spent on everything imaginable, from food to car repairs to wasteful credit card payments.
-Unfortunately, even the best reasons never matter, as missed payments get spent and arrears build to unmanageable amounts.

 Ways a Bankruptcy Attorney Can Help

-An experienced bankruptcy attorney can help you with a thorough discussion of your financial situation.
-An attorney can explain certain government programs that might help you save your home or help you prepare for mediation with your lender.
-An attorney can also explain how Chapter 13 bankruptcy might be right for you – and how it can be one of the most reliable ways of saving your home.
+An experienced bankruptcy attorney can help you separate the myths from the facts and provide real customized answers that will work for you and your family, with a thorough discussion of your financial situation.
+An attorney can get you educated about all the steps needed to save your home or help you prepare for mediation with your lender.
+An attorney can also explain how Chapter 13 bankruptcy might be right for you – and how it is one of the most reliable process for saving your home.